mcosovic/JuliaGrid.jl/docs/src/examples/acOptimalPowerFlow.md

 !!! note "Info"
     Users can download a Julia script containing the scenarios from this section using the following [link](https://github.com/mcosovic/JuliaGrid.jl/raw/refs/heads/master/docs/src/examples/analyses/acOptimalPowerFlow.jl).

-We begin by defining the units for active and reactive powers, as well as voltage magnitudes and angles, which will be used throughout this example:
+We begin by defining the units for active and reactive powers, voltage magnitudes, and voltage angles used throughout this example:
 ```@example 4bus
 using JuliaGrid, Ipopt, JuMP # hide
 @default(template) # hide